 IDTIA: International Dance Therapy Institute of Australia, Melbourne

-The International Dance Therapy Institute of Australia (IDTIA) has trained dance therapists since 1989 and runs courses at Introductory, Certificate and Advanced Clinical Training levels.
-The Teaching Faculty, all experienced professional dance therapists and teachers currently practising in their respective fields, are graduates of the IDTIA Advanced program who received their training from American dance therapist and International educator, Dr Marcia Leventhal PhD CMA ADTR.
+The International Dance Therapy Institute of Australia (IDTIA) has trained dance movement therapists since 1989 and runs courses at Introductory, Certificate and Advanced Clinical Training levels.
+The Teaching Faculty, all experienced professional dance movement therapists and teachers currently practising in their respective fields, are graduates of the IDTIA Advanced program who received their training from American dance movement therapist and International educator, Dr Marcia Leventhal PhD CMA ADTR.